bmsleight/OkMonitor/gmvideo/README.md

 ## Compile

-Cna be compiled on a Raspberry PI, as same chip set, but libraries are not exectly same - but littel libraries used [Ben log](https://a.bramble.ninja/cross-compiling-c-for-armv7-kindle-5-touch) gives a hint.
+Can be compiled on a Raspberry PI, as same chip set, but libraries are not exectly same - but littel libraries used [Ben log](https://a.bramble.ninja/cross-compiling-c-for-armv7-kindle-5-touch) gives a hint.

-`gcc -Wl,--dynamic-linker -Wl,/lib/ld-linux.so.3 gmplay.c`
+`gcc -Wl,--dynamic-linker -Wl,/lib/ld-linux.so.3 gmplay.c -o gmplay`

+Whereas raw2gmv is run on the pi so

+`gcc -Wl raw2gmv -o raw2gmv`